sbarguil/Testing-framework/AutomationFramework/README.md

 ### 1. Installation
 You must use an environment tool for this project, we recommend using conda since all the below commands are intended for it.
 It is expected as a prerequisite that you have installed conda.
-1. Create a new environment from `environment.yml` with `conda env create --prefix .conda-env --file environment.yml`
+1. Create a new environment from `environment.yml` with `conda env create --prefix .conda-env --file environment.yml`.
+Probably this only will work on Linux OS.
+On Windows you must install the specific packages manually (equal or upper versions) since the execution will be ending with PackagesNotFound.
 2. Activate the environment with `conda activate .conda-env/`
 - Every time make a change in the environment you must update the `environment.yml`
 1. Export your current environment with `conda env export --prefix .conda-env > environment.yml`